A signal of competitive dominance in mid-latitude herbaceous plant communities: Results

-On the other hand, we calculated $p$-values for randomization tests applied to all local communities in each ecoregion, which represent the empirical metacommunity distribution of $p$-values (Fig.~\ref{fig:Fig2}c).
-At the parameter values that make plant data consistent with the first prediction, our model predicts significant trait clustering (see Fig.~\ref{fig:Fig2}b).
-When this prediction is compared with empirical data, we observe that some ecoregions fit best with our model, based on competitive dominance, while others clearly do not.
-In addition, no ecoregion is consistent with trait overdispersion (Fig.~\ref{fig:Fig2}c).
-We have also conducted randomization tests based on height values, not differences, to check whether the clustering observed in local communities is due to the selection for large or low trait values (Fig.~\ref{fig:Fig2a}).
-In ecoregions where height clustering is significant, we obtain consistent signatures of small plant selection (see Fig.~S8 in Supporting Information and Sec.~S3.2).
-Therefore, we conclude that local community assembly in those ecoregions is plausibly driven by competitive differences biased towards selection for smaller plants.
+Testing this second prediction against empirical observations yields a mixed picture.
+We calculated $p$-values for randomization tests applied to every cell in each ecoregion, which represent the empirical distribution of $p$-values (Fig.~\ref{fig:Fig3}).
+At the parameter values that make plant data consistent with the first prediction, the spatially-implicit model predicts significant trait clustering.
+We observe that some ecoregions are consistent with this theoretical expectation.
+However, other ecoregions clearly do not comply with this prediction.
+In addition, no ecoregion is consistent with trait overdispersion (Fig.~\ref{fig:Fig3}).
+Selecting species in randomization tests according to species dispersal abilities portrays the same picture (results not shown).